 Step 3: Write a custom column formula using M Language

-To concatenate two columns in Power Query we have to write a formula in the formula box as given below
+To concatenate two columns in Power Query, you have to write a formula.

 Step 4: Close & Apply